isomerpages/moe-yishunpri/_about-us/Services In School/School Bus Service.md

 description: ""
 third_nav_title: Services In School
 ---
-With effect from year 2021, the School will be working with new bus vendor to provide school bus services for our pupils.
+With effect from year 2021, the School will be working with new bus vendor to provide school bus services for our students.

 **Tong Tar Transport Service Pte Ltd**
 <br>Liaison Officer: School Transport Team